CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 2.6 Personal Relationships

-The Company believes in maintaining a professional work environment at all times and discourages romantic or intimate relationships between employees regardless of whether the relationship is voluntary and/or welcomed by both employees.
-Further, some romantic and intimate relationships are absolutely prohibited.
+The Company believes in maintaining a professional work environment at all times and discourages romantic or intimate relationships between employees regardless of whether the relationship is voluntary or welcomed by both employees.
+Further, some romantic and intimate relationships are absolutely prohibited, as they could create impermissible conflicts of interest for both employees involved (please refer to the following section on Conflicts of Interest).
 Required reporting obligations with respect to such relationships and employee cohabitation are detailed in the Personal Relationships and Potential Conflicts of Interest Policy.
 Failure to abide by the Personal Relationships and Potential Conflicts of Interest Policy, including the failure to report a restricted relationship as required, may result in discipline, up to and including termination of employment.

 3. CONFLICTS OF INTEREST

-Team Members are expected to make decisions that affect the Company based on the Company's best interests, independent of outside influences and their own personal self-interests.
+You are expected to make decisions that affect the Company based on the Company's best interests, independent of outside influences and your own personal self-interests.
 A conflict of interest occurs when competing loyalties could cause you to pursue a personal benefit for you, your friends, or your family at the expense of the Company’s interests.
-Team Members should avoid conflicts of interest and circumstances that present the appearance of a conflict.
+You must avoid conflicts of interest and circumstances that present the appearance of a conflict.

 Although we cannot list every conceivable conflict, what follows are some common examples of actual, apparent and potential conflicts of interest, and the individuals to whom you should make disclosures.
 You may not engage in any conduct that creates an actual or apparent conflict of interest, including those situations described below, unless you first disclose all of the relevant facts, and the Company determines to approve the situation in writing.
 If you are involved in a conflict situation that is not described below, you should discuss your particular situation with the Compliance Officer.